bhamrick/hanabi-live/docs/VARIANTS.md

 - A clue token is given when a stack is completed, regardless of whether it is a normal stack or a reversed stack.
 - This variant was invented by [Sean McCarthy on the BoardGameGeek forums](https://boardgamegeek.com/article/30863162).

+### Critical Fours

+- One 4 is removed from each suit.

 <br />

 ## Full Variant Listing